Tyra Banks: Film and television

 Banks appeared in the fourth episode of the third season of Gossip Girl playing Ursula Nyquist, a larger-than-life actress.
 She appeared on the Disney Channel show Shake It Up as a school librarian.

 In 2012, Deadline Hollywood reported that Banks would co-create and produce an ABC comedy series based on her teenage years titled Fivehead.
 In 2015, she starred in the roundtable lineup talk show FABLife alongside model Chrissy Teigen, fashion stylist Joe Zee, interior designer Lauren Makk, and YouTube personality Leah Ashley.
 Banks quit the series after less than three months to focus on her cosmetics company.
 In 2018, she returned to acting for her starring role in Life-Size 2, which premiered on Freeform on December 2.
 She will star and executive produce Beauty, a documentary series for Quibi.
 In 2018, she signed a deal with Universal Television.
 In July 2020, it was announced that Banks would be the new host of Dancing with the Stars.
 In August 2020, she signed a deal with ABC Signature.
 In March 2023, she decided to leave the show after three seasons and focus on business commitments.

-Banks appearead in the 2025 reboot of the game show Hollywood Squares.
+Banks appeared in the 2025 reboot of the game show Hollywood Squares.
 In May 2025, it was revealed that Banks will star in a Netflix documentary about ANTM.
+The documentary "Reality Check: Inside America's Next Top Model" was released in February 2026.
+In June 2026, Banks filed a lawsuit against Netflix and the documentary producers, claiming that the documentary used selectively edited interview footage to create a false and defamatory portrayal of her.